 Admissions Tutor An occupational therapist employed by the education provider who has the overall responsibility for the admission of suitable applicants to the pre-registration programme.
 The Admissions Tutor must be involved in interviewing and/or assessing applicants.
 Aegrotat award An award without classification that may be given when a learner is unable to take their examination because of illness or death, and where it has been deemed that the candidate would have otherwise passed.
 An aegrotat award will not lead to eligibility to apply for registration as an occupational therapist with the HCPC or professional membership with RCOT.
 Andragogic A theory of adult learning, defined by several key principles including that adult learners are independent, self-directed, goal- oriented, internally motivated and learn most effectively when the education is applicable to practice (Gewurtz et al 2016).
 Applicant A potential learner seeking enrolment in an occupational therapy pre-registration programme.
-Apprenticeship pre- registration programme An alternative entry route into the occupational therapy profession, where learners can achieve a full bachelor's or master's degree as part of their apprenticeship.
-Education providers remain the awarding bodies and therefore have responsibility to deliver education that meets the Learning and Development Standards for Pre-registration Education.
+Apprenticeship pre-registration programme An alternative entry route into the occupational therapy profession, where learners can achieve a full Bachelor's or Master's Degree as part of their apprenticeship.
+Education providers remain the awarding bodies and therefore have responsibility to deliver education that meets the Learning and development standards for pre-registration education .
 The distribution of time for a learner enrolled in an apprenticeship pre-registration programme will be split between learning undertaken in the workplace ('on the job') and learning that occurs in a formal learning environment, likely to be an 80/20 split.
-An apprenticeship pre-registration programme is one that is recognised by the Institute of Apprenticeships and Technical Education as an integrated degree - level 6 (Institute of Apprenticeships and Technical Education 2018) and has been approved by the HCPC and accredited by RCOT.
-Autonomous practice A fundamental element of the occupational therapy standards proficiency, this is the ability to assess a professional situation address it appropriately with the relevant occupational therapy knowledge and experience.
-It is also inclusive of the ability to n reasoned decisions, to be able to justify these decisions and ac personal responsibility for all actions (HCPC 2013).
+An apprenticeship pre-registration programme is one that is recognised by the Institute of Apprenticeships and Technical Education as an Integrated Degree - Level 6 (Institute of Apprenticeships and Technical Education 2018) and has been approved by the HCPC and accredited by RCOT.
+Autonomous practice A fundamental element of the occupational therapy standards of proficiency, this is the ability to assess a professional situation and address it appropriately with the relevant occupational therapy knowledge and experience.
+It is also inclusive of the ability to make reasoned decisions, to be able to justify these decisions and accept personal responsibility for all actions (HCPC 2013).
 Award The occupational therapy qualification conferred on a learner following the successful completion of a pre-registration programme.